MiguelMasca/LOGALIFE/README.md

 ## Authors

 - Miguel Mascarenhas - Master’s of Cybersecurity and Digital Forensics; School of Technology and Management, Polytechnic of Leiria, Leiria, Portugal; 2202275@my.ipleiria.pt
-- Sónia Luz - Master’s of Cybersecurity and Digital Forensics; School of Technology and Management, Polytechnic of Leiria, Leiria, Portugal; sonia.luz@ipleiria.pt
+- Sónia Luz - Professor at Computers Engineering Dept., School of Technology and Management, Polytechnic of Leiria, Leiria, Portugal; sonia.luz@ipleiria.pt

 ## Features